 The AAC blocks (Autoclaved Aerated Concrete) material was developed in 1924 in Sweden.
-It has become one of the most used building materials in Europe and is rapidly growing in many other countries around the world.
+It has become one of the most used building materials in Europe and is rapidly growing in many other countries worldwide.
 Aerated block machine/arc machinery/automatic block machine is available in the whole world.

-Autoclaved Aerated Concrete (AAC Blocks), is a lightweight, load-bearing, high-insulating, durable building product, which is produced in a wide range of sizes and strengths.
+Autoclaved Aerated Concrete ((AAC) blocks) is a lightweight, load-bearing, high-insulating, durable building product produced in a wide range of sizes and strengths.

 Autoclaved aerated concrete (AAC Blocks) is actually hydrated calcium silicate.
 The calcium is obtained from quick lime, hydrated lime and cement.
 The gypsum is used as a catalyst and for optimizing the properties of AAC.

-The silica is obtained from silica sand, fly ash (PFA), crushed silica rock and/or stone.
-It is possible to obtain silica as a by-product from other processes, e.g. foundry sand or burgee from glass grinding, provided the levels of alkalis or other impurities are not too high.
+The silica is obtained from silica sand, fly ash (PFA), crushed silica rock or stone.
+It is possible to obtain silica as a by-product from other processes, e.g., foundry sand or burgee from glass grinding, provided the levels of alkalis or other impurities are not too high.

-This product is key equipment which has a widely application in building material factory to autoclaved cure different kinds of building materials.
+This product is the key equipment with a wide application in building material factories to autoclaved cure different kinds of building materials.
 It is also used in areas of chemical, textile, wood, metallurgy, military industry.
-Convenient operation, security and reliable are its advantage.
+Convenient operation, security and reliability are its advantages.